neo/neodash/README.md

 - World clock
 - Google calendar

-To configure any of the widgets, edit `config/config.json` and restart the server.
+To configure any of the widgets:
+- Edit `config/config.json`
+- Restart the server by running `bundle exec dashing stop` then `bundle exec dashing start`

 ## Notes